-Similarly zealous people lobbied furiously for state laws that would “force” private insurance companies to cover the treatment of autism, which has resulted in little more than the elimination of Medicaid funding for those same children, to the delight of the state Medicaid agencies that seem to have been the only substantive beneficiary of these lobbying efforts and laws.
-That this terrible disservice to the parents of the children with autism was perpetrated by “advocates” who were ignorant of (or overtly hostile toward) Medicaid funding that had existed in all 50 states as a Civil Right prior to their exertions is a dreadful irony, in my professional opinion.
+Similarly zealous people lobbied furiously for state laws that would force private insurance companies to cover the treatment of autism to the delight of the state Medicaid agencies that seem to be the only substantive beneficiary of these lobbying efforts and laws.
+This push has resulted in little more than the elimination of Medicaid funding for children.
+In my professional opinion, the fact that this terrible disservice to parents of children with autism was perpetrated by “advocates” who were either ignorant of or hostile toward Medicaid funding that had existed, as a Civil Right, prior to their efforts is a dreadful irony.
 Parents literally gave up their entitlement to treatment funding under the EPSDT mandate of Medicaid in exchange for the opportunity to beg private insurance companies for funding.
 Worst of all, these same “advocacy” organizations continue to believe that it is “philosophically inappropriate” to expect Medicaid to fund autism treatment.
-Even after they’ve won their battles in 29 states to get private insurance to cover autism treatment, they still don’t think it’s important to help autistic children from impoverished families get the treatment funding they’re entitled to under Medicaid.
-Unconscionable.
+Even after they’ve won battles in twenty-nine states to get private insurance to cover autism treatment, they still don’t think it’s important to help autistic children from impoverished families get the treatment funding they’re entitles to under Medicaid; an unconscionable thought.

 The good news is that DSM-5 is actually less likely to be abused than DSM-IV in many ways.
-I believe that DSM-5 is a tool that will not result in the wholesale devastation of the poplulation of children with autism spectrum disorders that is being projected by others with backgrounds in law, nursing and other fields while exceedingly well-qualified mental health treatment professionals in the field of autism treatment are trying to quell these misplaced fears.
+I believe that DSM-5 is a tool that will not result in the wholesale devastation of the population of children with autism spectrum disorders that is being projected by others with background in law, nursing and other fields while exceedingly well-qualified mental health treatment professionals in the field of autism treatment are trying to quell these misplaced fears.
 I am one of them.

-I presented information in support of this position during the program regarding DSM-IV vs DSM-5 issues at AutismOne in Chicago in May in a panel discussion with several people who were expressing alarm over the impending DSM-5 implementation.
+I presenting information in support of this position during the program regarding DSM-IV vs DSM-5 issues at AutismOne in Chicago in May as part of a panel discussion with several people who were expressing alarm over the impending DSM-5 implementation.
 We presented our opinions in a congenial panel that offered opposing views of the probable impact of DSM-5.
-AutismOne offered a free download for the presentation, which documents the strong consistency between DSM-IV and DSM-5 (and the actual improvements that DSM-5 makes).
-It is available here.
+AutismOne offered a free download for the presentation, which documents the strong consistency between DSM-IV and DSM-5, including the improvements that DSM-5 actually makes.